GoogleCloudPlatform/cloud-foundation-toolkit/config-connector/solutions/projects/kpt/shared-vpc/README.md

   A working cluster with Config Connector installed.

-  The cnrm-system service account, which must have:
+  The "cnrm-system" service account, which must have:
   - `roles/resourcemanager.projectCreator` in the target organization if service and host projects do not yet exist, or the `owner` role in the projects if they already exist.
   - `roles/compute.xpnAdmin` in the target organization